Ajapaik/sift-pics-android/Docs/API/README.md

     Returns:
         {
         	"error": 0,
+        	"id": 1234, /* _u value for the subsequent API calls */
         	"session": "12345678", /* _s value for the subsequent API calls */
         	"expires": 1000 /* Hint in seconds when the session should be automatically cleared by the client. */ }